.env · security🔥 popular

 What it does

-• Regex patterns run entirely in your browser
+• All regex scans run entirely in your browser — your .env never hits a server

 Privacy